MicrosoftDocs/azure-dev-docs/articles/github/connect-from-azure.md

 For a more detailed overview, see [Configure an app to trust a GitHub repo](/azure/active-directory/develop/workload-identity-federation-create-trust-github).
 # [Azure CLI](#tab/azure-cli)

-Run the following command to [create a new federated identity credential](/graph/api/application-post-federatedidentitycredentials?view=graph-rest-beta&preserve-view=true) for your active directory application.
+Run the following command to [create a new federated identity credential](/graph/api/application-post-federatedidentitycredentials?view=graph-rest-beta&preserve-view=true) for your Azure Active Directory application.

-* Replace `APPLICATION-OBJECT-ID` with the **objectId (generated while creating app)** for your Active Directory application.
+* Replace `APPLICATION-OBJECT-ID` with the **objectId (generated while creating app)** for your Azure Active Directory application.
 * Set a value for `CREDENTIAL-NAME` to reference later.
 * Set the `subject`.
 The value of this is defined by GitHub depending on your workflow:
   * Jobs in your GitHub Actions environment: `repo:< Organization/Repository >:environment:< Name >`